octobercms/docs/3.x/markup/tag/ajax-partial.md

 {% ajaxPartial "contact-form" %}
 ```

-The Twig tag wraps the partial contents with a special HTML tag on the first load only.
-Subsequent loads via AJAX requests for this partial will not include the wrapper tag.
+The partial contents are wrapped with a specific HTML tag on the first load only.
+Subsequent updates of the partial via AJAX do not include the wrapper tag.

 ```html
 <div data-request-update-partial="contact-form">